XLabs/wallet-monitor/README.md

 ## TL;DR

-Wallet Monitor exposes a few utilities to monitor the balance of N wallets in N blockchain.
-Optionally, you can also monitor the balance of N tokens for the wallets.
+Wallet Monitor exposes a few utilities to monitor the balance of N wallets in M blockchains.
+Optionally, you can also monitor the balance of tokens for the wallets.

 The module requires near 0 configuration by defaulting most required values to what would be reasonable, but it can be configured more granularly if needed.